ktmeaton/NCBImeta/schema/README_schema.md

 ## 5) Customizing Schema

-To figure out the xml criteria for your search query, search for the first instance of "toprettyxml" in src/NCBImeta.py and uncomment this line (delete the '#' at the start of the line).
+To puzzle out additional xml criteria for your search query, search for the first instance of "toprettyxml" in src/NCBImeta.py and uncomment this line (delete the '#' at the start of the line).
 When NCBImeta.py is run now, it will print out the xml for each record.
 It is recommended to pipe this output to a file:

     python src/NCBImeta.py --config example/config.py > config_xml_output.txt